bqchristie/seneca-web322-fall-2023/assignments/assignment-four/grading.rubric.md

 ## Total Score: [Total Score] / 100

-10 PT BONUS for addion relationships applied to any assignment.
+10 PT BONUS for adding relationships applied to any assignment.